 By the late 1990’s rock music was still the music industry’s main driving force, its milking cow, its safe bet.
-New styles and genres were appearing at an urgent pace, charting and selling records piggybacked by the major record labels.
+New styles and music genres were appearing at an urgent pace, charting and selling records piggybacked by the major record labels.
 But, while this trend seemed like it could go on forever, the Strokes put out their debut album Is This It?
-Amped-up by major record label support and a host of similarly minded indie rock bands leading the charge with them, the Strokes instantly made many genres seem out of date in the eyes (and ears) of the public.
+Amped up by major record label support and a host of similarly minded indie rock bands leading the charge with them, the Strokes instantly made many genres seem out of date in the eyes (and ears) of many.

 For the most part, these bands are still about, recording and playing live, but few have recovered their foothold in the mainstream music industry.
+The Strokes still exists as a band, a successful one at that, defying many expectations.
 Let’s look at 5 of the music genres that The Strokes help bury in 2001 along with the release of their debut album.

 The Britpop bands drew comparisons to their famous 1960s counterparts that had enjoyed sustained commercial success stateside.
 The story then takes a familiar turn.
 Just as it felt like the genre’s popularity could go on forever, one band made an important misstep.

 Oasis put out Be here now, a commercial disappointment and an album disowned by the band’s own songwriter, Noel Gallagher.
-Then, Pulp became weirder, the Manic Street Preachers became poppier and Blur embraced the US indie rock rock aesthetic of bands like Pavement.
+Then, Pulp became weirder, the Manic Street Preachers became poppier and Blur embraced the US indie-rock aesthetic of bands like Pavement.

-One of the most controversial rock genres of any time, Nu-Metal achieved immense success at the turn of the millennium, while, largely, being ignored or despised by the metalhead community.
+One of the most controversial rock genres of any time, the Nu-Metal genre achieved immense success at the turn of the millennium, while, largely, being ignored or despised by the metalhead community.
 Ironic!
-It’s safe to say that few styles have aged as quickly or as poorly as most of these bands, but at the turn of the century there was no escaping this type of music.
+It’s safe to say that few styles have aged as quickly or as poorly as most of these bands, but at the turn of the century, there was no escaping this type of music.

-Bands included in this genre favored a blend of hip-hop beats, downtuned 7-string guitars and tough-guy, half sung-half & rapped vocals.
-Korn, Deftones and Rage Against the Machine may have introduced many of these elements to a considerable amount of critical success.
-But, their immediate followers, Limp Bizkit, Linkin Park, POD and Staind, were the one to truly reap the commercial rewards.
+Bands included in this genre favored a blend of hip-hop beats, down-tuned 7-string guitars and tough-guy, half sung-half & rapped vocals.
+Korn, Deftones, and Rage Against the Machine may have introduced many of these elements to a considerable amount of critical success.
+But, their immediate followers, Limp Bizkit, Linkin Park, POD, and Staind, were the ones to truly reap the commercial rewards.

-The carefully planned image of indie rock bands like the Strokes, Interpol, or the Vines, made Nu-Metal‘s baggy jeans & backwards cap style look dated.
+The carefully planned image of indie rock bands like the Strokes, Interpol, or the Vines, made Nu-Metal‘s baggy jeans & backward cap style look dated.
 Most of the music was viewed as a passing fad.
-The style’s popularity faded, returning briefly circa 2018 for nostalgia factors, yet inspired others to meld styles in a similarly recklessness way.
+The style’s popularity faded, returning briefly circa 2018 for nostalgia factors, yet inspired others to meld styles in a similarly reckless way.

 Infectious, hook-heavy punk music is likely never to disappear completely.
-In the 1980s however punk had fewer disciples then ever before.
-But, by the late 1990s, a new brand of pop-punk was promoted in high-school comedies, MTV videos and mainstream radio.
+In the 1980s however punk had fewer disciples than ever before.
+But, by the late 1990s, a new brand of pop-punk was promoted in high-school comedies, MTV videos, and mainstream radio.

 The party could only last so long though.
 By the early 2000s the style was on its way out and ready to be replaced.
 Things would soon darken into what many would refer to as EMO.
 The straightforward garage rock sound of the Strokes didn’t help matters much for these bands.

 It was the feel-good sound of the decade.
 By the end of that decade though, the general public had had enough of the humorous, high-intensity sound of pop-punk.
-Bands like the Strokes seemed to represent slick alternative, raised on the Velvet Underground, rather than the Descendants.
-Pop-punk continues to enjoy some degree of success withing their niche, but has never regained its status in the mainstream ever again.
+Bands like the Strokes seemed to represent a slick alternative, raised on the Velvet Underground, rather than the Descendants.
+Pop-punk continues to enjoy some degree of success within its niche but has never regained its status in the mainstream ever again.

 No other rock band has had quite the same effect on mainstream music as Nirvana.
-The band enjoyed colossal success with their major label debut, Nevermind, leaving record execs desperate to capitalize on their appeal.
-By 1994 Kurt Cobain was no more and the rest of the grunge bands (Pearl Jam, Alice in Chains, Soundgarden) had taken a step back from media’s spotlight.
+The band enjoyed colossal success with their major-label debut, Nevermind, leaving record execs desperate to capitalize on their appeal.
+By 1994 Kurt Cobain was no more and the rest of the grunge bands (Pearl Jam, Alice in Chains, Soundgarden) had taken a step back from the media’s spotlight.

-By the mid 2000’s, bands playing a similar style of music were at it again and mainstream radio were ready to embrace them.
-Puddle of Mudd, Three Days Grace, 3 Doors Down and Flyleaf all released successful records.
-Nickelback were for a number years one of the highest grossing rock bands in the world, in spite of the music critics’ opposition.
+By the mid-2000s, bands playing a similar style of music were at it again and mainstream radio was ready to embrace them.
+Puddle of Mudd, Three Days Grace, 3 Doors Down, and Flyleaf all released successful records taking the post-grunge genre’s popularity all the way to the bank.
+Nickelback was for a number of years one of the highest-grossing rock bands in the world, in spite of the music critics’ opposition.
 And, even bands like Five Finger Death Punch, continue to draw inspiration from this kind of music, proving post-grunge was the genre that not even 2000s indie rock could kill.

-Industrial metal had became a surprising addition to mainstream rock in the early 1990s, when Ministry scored a hit with its album Psalm 69.
+Industrial metal had become a surprising addition to mainstream rock in the early 1990s when Ministry scored a hit with its album Psalm 69.
 Nine Inch Nails quickly followed, registering a number of successful singles and albums and having record industry execs mouth watering at the prospect of a new Nirvana.

 What about the decline of the Strokes ?

-Their style was based heavily on the ubercool and artsy New York groups like Television and the Velvet Underground.
-Their sound was anchored on jagged, punky guitars and sped up, garage rock drumming.
+Their style was based heavily on the ubercool and artsy New York groups like Television, The Modern Lovers, or The Velvet Underground.
+Their sound was anchored on jagged, punky guitars and sped-up, garage rock drumming.
 Their fashion sense, clearly far from an afterthought, also owed much to the group’s fame.

 By 2005, the Strokes had gotten bored of their association with rock and were experimenting with new sounds.
 By the time of their fourth album, the experiments had become more pronounced, with modern production, synths and even, falsetto vocals, becoming part of the equation.